 Chef Kelly Whitaker of Boulder’s Basta explains, “The highlight of an evening at Izakaya Amu is letting Chef Yuki cook for you Omakase style, which means that you leave it up to her.”
 Izakakya Amu, also beloved by “Top Chef” champion Hosea Rosenberg, has an unassuming spot next door to its more buzzed-about and boisterous sister restaurant Sushi Zanmai.
 At Amu, be prepared to remove your shoes, have a seat in a tea room and be served exquisite traditional Japanese fare.

 Eldorado Springs Pool, just outside the entrance of Eldorado Canyon State Park, is one of Dakota Soifer of Café Aion’s favorite ways to cool off.
 And cool off you will.
 This no-frills pool dates back to 1905 and is famously brisk (it’s fed by a natural artesian spring).
 On a hot day, there are few better pleasures than floating on your back, admiring the rock walls of Eldorado Canyon ahead.
+(Please note the pool will be closed for renovations in 2019 and plans to reopen for summer 2020.)

 River and Woods' chef Daniel Asher tipped us off to this commercial restaurant supply company before it had its star moment as the shooting location for the Restaurant Wars episode of "Top Chef, Season 15."
 Come gawk Tundra's impressive stock of pretty, shiny pots and pans, pick up an affordable knife or peruse tongs in every color.
 Snack on some popcorn and get a greeting from the resident office pups, too.